Bhumbra/CLAS/README.md

 outputting to an executable bin/blasvsclas.run.

 It may be necessary to modify maketest or maketest.gcc5 to include the relevant paths to OpenBLAS for a given system.
-For a fair test, please use the most recent stable release (OpenBLAS 0.2.19) because it appears OpenBLAS 0.2.20 kills all other multithreaded libraries.
+For a fair test, please use the most recent stable release (OpenBLAS 0.2.19), because it appears OpenBLAS 0.2.20 kills all other multithreaded libraries running from the same executable although I'm sure the authors will correct soon.

 USAGE
 -----